Ireland: Visual Arts

 A critical factor for the future of Irish art in the twenty-first century will be how artists, curators and galleries (among others) manage to exploit the Internet.
 For example, at present, Irish art museums are way behind their international competitors in this regard - it is still not possible to view the major Irish collections of art online.
 By comparison, many American and European museums offer a wealth of online educational resources.
 Given the huge wealth generated by the Irish economy during the 1990s and 2000s, and also the significant contributions to the arts from the National Lottery and Percent For Art scheme, it seems strange that Ireland lags so far behind in this critical area.

-For more information about visual arts in Ireland, see: Art Encyclopedia.
+For more information about visual arts in Ireland, see: Homepage.